sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>glib-networking</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Networking support for GLib
+Short desc    : Networking support for GLib
 URL          : http://www.gnome.org
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : This package contains modules that extend the networking support in
+Descript     : This package contains modules that extend the networking support in
              : GIO.
 In particular, it contains libproxy- and GSettings-based
              : GProxyResolver implementations and a gnutls-based GTlsConnection
              : implementation.